finfet/kestrel/README.md

 Kestrel is a data-at-rest file encryption program that lets you encrypt files to anyone with a public key.

-Kestrel makes it easy to encrypt files for yourself or friends.

 ## Features and Advantages